 The Registration course forces dyads to be enrolled by staff so that staff can inform a supervisor who they will be supervising, this also allows for late trimester enrollment without compromising supervisor communications.
 The supervisor provides ongoing communication, minimum 1 time per month each trimester they are supervising, to both students and supervised preceptors via Canvas.
 The first communication should be to introduce themselves.
-(Used by Executive Staff as proof of interactions with Preceptor/Student dyads being supervised.)

 The Supervisor is responsible for loading relevant, meaningful and up to date audio and video resources that the student and supervised preceptor can utilize during community instruction.
 This is uploaded in the "Audio/Video Resources" section of the OLR.
-(Used by Executive Staff as proof of supervisor providing subject matter expertise.)

 The Supervisor is responsible for providing any student requested resources and learning strategies within 1 week of the request.
 The Supervisor is responsible for providing any supervised preceptor requested resources and teaching strategies within 1 week of the request.
-(Used by Executive Staff as proof of interactions with student whose preceptor is being supervised and with supervised preceptor.)

 The Supervisor is responsible for requesting the full set of didactic assessments graded by the supervised preceptor.
 The request if unanswered shall be sent no more than two more times, sent every 2-4 weeks to both the student and the supervised preceptor.
 If the didactic assessment is not received the grade is not recorded in the student's official transcript.
-(Used by Executive Staff as proof of preceptor assessment by supervisor)

 The Supervisor is responsible for evaluating per grading policy at least 10% of the didactic assessments of at least one student per trimester per supervised preceptor.
 This audit must be completed within 4 weeks of receipt.
-(Used by Executive Staff as proof of preceptor assessment by supervisor.)

 The Supervisor is responsible for sending a confirmation of supervision and final grade approval (or denial) to the AA when the preceptor has concluded instruction and grading and the required review has been completed.
-(Used by Executive Staff as proof supervision policy is being followed.)

 Supervisors are expected to make meaningful suggestions for the augmentation, expansion and prioritization of innovative learning activities; submitting these to the Education Committee on a trimesterly basis.
-(Used by Executive Staff as proof of supervisor providing subject matter expertise.)

 When students choose to engage in the optional online discussions via the OLR it is the responsibility of the Supervisor to monitor and mediate these discussions per the online discussion policy.
+Students and preceptors are made aware of the responsibilities and the availability of the Supervisor before they begin the course.